Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

+In addition, we include the results for the ``PB" and ``EB" relaxations (i.e., tightened ``P" and ``E" respectively with OBBT) in Table \ref{tab: eb_appendix} of the Online Supplement.
+We highlight with boldface-italic the optimality gaps that can be further improved by ``EB" (for ``PB") and by ``ECB" (for ``EB").
+The difference between ``PB" and ``EB" shows that our extreme-point representation is useful for tightening many instances, even after OBBT is implemented.
+Also, adding lifted cycle constraints (``ECB") tightens ``EB" for many instances.

+To summarize, our basic relaxation with extreme-point representation (i.e., ``E") provides improvements over many of the instances compared with the state-of-the-art benchmark, with comparable computational time.
+Both the \cycconstrs~and OBBT provide enhancements to the basic relaxation.
+Combining all the improvements provides the tightest QC-based ACOTS relaxation in the literature, with the runtime comparable to the basic relaxation when implemented in the branch-and-cut format.}

+{\cblue Note that for obtaining the UB, Juniper fails to find feasible solutions for many instances within the time limit (2 hours), while Knitro {\dblue found feasible solutions for} all instances.
+On the other hand, for the instances that Juniper can solve, it sometimes provides better solutions.
+We provide a comparison of the results from the two solvers in Table \ref{tab: junper_knitro} of the Online Supplement.}

-Although not shown in the result table, it is worthy to mention that tightening the ACOTS relaxations does lead to different line switching decisions.
-Therefore, by tightening the relaxation, we make better decisions and obtain better approximations of the true cost after line switching.
+Although not shown in the result table, it is worthy to mention that tightening the ACOTS relaxations does lead to different line switching decisions. {\cblue For example, in ``case24\_ieee\_rts\_api", 13.9\% of the lines have different switching decisions between ``E" and ``ECB".
+If we fix the on/off statuses of the lines based on the solution of ``E" and then solve the problem with ``ECB", the cost increases by 4.5\%.
+Similarly, in ``case30\_as\_api", 7.3\% of the lines have different switching decisions, leading to a 79.0\% cost increase when using the ``E" solution. }Therefore, by tightening the relaxation, we make better decisions and obtain better approximations of the true cost after line switching.